 The two different types of surgery are discussed in more detail below.

-A mastectomy removes all your breast tissue, including your nipple.
+During a mastectomy, all of your breast tissue, including your nipple, will be removed.
 You may need to have a mastectomy if:

 - the tumour is large or in the centre of your breast

-- there is more than one area of breast cancer
+- there's more than one area of breast cancer

 If lymph nodes (small glands) are removed from your armpit during a mastectomy, the scarring may block the filtering action of the lymph nodes, resulting in a condition called lymphoedema.
 This is a long-term condition, but can be treated with: